tvarchive/AppiumCucumberDemo/README.md

 - **Open the solution**
 - **Rebuild**
 - **Start the appium Server, point the app to the apps location in this folder**
+- **Connect your Android Device and Change the Driver Factory and Device class accordingly.
+The detailed steps are mentioned in the gitbook **
 - **Run the test**

 For any help write us on *nishant@testvagrant.com*, *sukesh@testvagrant.com*